When all else fails we whip the horse’s eye. Jimmy cries. Nietzsche weeps. God dies and we cry out loud, swept away by the madness of divine murder.

 Food for thought.

 Nietzsche weeps at the sight of the beaten horse.
 The horse dies and is replaced.
 The carriage moves forth.
-The road is eaten up, one step at a time, one week, one year, one lifetime and generation in turn, and so is the rider, and so is the carriage and the wheel and everything in operation.
+The road is eaten up, one step at a time, one week, one year, one lifetime and generation in turn, and so is the rider, and so is the carriage and the wheel and everything else.

 From the bays of Pearl Coast, and in conjunction with EON,